 That is why behavior based interviewing training is so useful for all managers and professionals that handle recruitment for a company.
 Being able to understand people’s behavior and what it signifies allows you to hire the people that will truly end up becoming an asset for your organization.

 Why Behavior Based Interviewing is necessary

-When you hire someone, you are making them a part of a team.
-If you watch sports, you will know how important it is for a player to fit in well with the strategy and norms of a team.
-There have been many great players who underperformed when they joined a new team because they didn’t fit in.
-Every team and organization has its own playing style.
-Whenever the coaches and managers are looking for new players, the number one thing is how the player will be able to fit into the vision of the team.
+Every team has its own playing style and whenever the coaches and managers are looking for new players the number one thing they see is how the player will be able to fit into the vision of the team.
 That is also why there have often been teams that did not have any big stars but they ended up performing better than other teams.
 The same logic applies to hiring people in an organization.
 There are two basic reasons that this happens.

-1) Every company has a different way of accomplishing tasks
+1) Every company has a different way or accomplishing tasks

-An organization is by definition a group of people working together toward an objective.
+An organization is by definition a group of people working together.
 This means that you need to hire people that will be able to fit in well with the organizational culture because only then will they be able to work with their teammates.
-Behavior based interviewing training allows you to assess a person’s past behavior through which you can extrapolate how they will perform when they join the organization.
+Behavior based interviewing training allows you to assess a person’s behavior through which you can extrapolate how they will perform when they join the organization.

-This isn’t information which you will be able to understand reading someone’s resume or ‘give me an example when’ questions.
+This isn’t information which you will be able to understand reading someone’s resume.
 This is information you can only gain if you know how to assess people properly.
 Often people who seem right on paper end up being wrong for your company and people who seem mediocre on paper end up becoming the company’s biggest assets.
 Behavior based interviewing is the science of avoiding the former.